Mirha-Soleil Ross: Social service

+Personal life

+After Ross moved to Toronto in 1992, she began a relationship and artistic partnership with Xanthra Phillippa MacKay.
+Ross later was the life partner of activist and film editor Mark Karbusicky, who died in 2007.
+They produced art together as well.

 Awards

 Ross has received several grants from the Canada Council for the Arts.
 Her video Mateřština (co-directed with Mark Karbusicky) won the Marian McMahon Award at the 2004 Images Festival in Toronto.
 In 2001, Ross was the grand marshal of Toronto's Pride Parade.
 In 2011, she was inducted into Canada's Q Hall of Fame.